davidwl/AppLaunchpad/docs/user-settings.md

 ## Customize the user settings dialog

-These parameters can be used to configure the appearance of the user settings menu in Luigi.
-You may also want to take a look at the [Luigi Core API](luigi-core-api.md) for additional options.
+These parameters can be used to configure the appearance of the user settings menu in AppLaunchpad.
+You may also want to take a look at the [AppLaunchpad Core API](applaunchpad-core-api.md) for additional options.

 - **userSettingsProfileMenuEntry.label** defines the profile navigation entry.
 By default it is `Settings`.
 - **userSettingsProfileMenuEntry.icon** defines the profile navigation entry icon.
 By default it is SAP icon `settings`.